hakaishi/nobleNote/README.md

 Windows: Binary releases can be found on the releases page of this github repository

 Debian based Linux distributions (Ubuntu):

-`sudo apt-get install noblenote`
+`sudo apt install noblenote`

-Building from source requires at least Qt 5.0 or newer.
+Building from source requires at least Qt 6.0 or newer.

 It can also be build using the QtCreator IDE.

 ## Building From CLI

-Dependencies: build-essential, qtbase5-dev, qttools5-dev-tools
+Dependencies: build-essential, qt6-base-dev, qt6-tools-dev-tools

 To compile from source, open a terminal and change into the nobleNote source folder.
 To install type:

-`qmake`
+`qmake6`

 `sudo make install distclean`

 To uninstall type:

-`qmake`     (if the Makefile has been removed)
+`qmake6`     (if the Makefile has been removed)

 `sudo make deinstall`